Landec (NASDAQ:LNDC) Price Target Lowered to $12.00 at Roth Capital

-Landec (NASDAQ:LNDC) had its price target decreased by Roth Capital from $15.00 to $12.00 in a research note issued to investors on Friday, Stock Target Advisor reports.
-The brokerage presently has a “buy” rating on the basic materials company’s stock.
-Roth Capital’s price target indicates a potential upside of 21.70% from the stock’s previous close.
+Landec (NASDAQ:LNDC) had its price objective reduced by investment analysts at Roth Capital from $15.00 to $12.00 in a report released on Thursday, Benzinga reports.
+The brokerage currently has a “buy” rating on the basic materials company’s stock.
+Roth Capital’s price target suggests a potential upside of 13.74% from the company’s previous close.

-In other Landec news, Director Nelson Obus bought 6,400 shares of the business’s stock in a transaction on Monday, January 11th.
-The shares were bought at an average cost of $10.81 per share, for a total transaction of $69,184.00.
-Following the transaction, the director now owns 36,115 shares in the company, valued at approximately $390,403.15.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Also, CEO Albert D. Bolles bought 10,000 shares of the business’s stock in a transaction on Tuesday, January 19th.
-The shares were acquired at an average price of $10.98 per share, for a total transaction of $109,800.00.
-Following the completion of the transaction, the chief executive officer now owns 36,152 shares in the company, valued at approximately $396,948.96.
+In other news, major shareholder Wynnefield Partners Small Cap purchased 72,515 shares of the business’s stock in a transaction dated Monday, April 12th.
+The stock was acquired at an average price of $10.02 per share, for a total transaction of $726,600.30.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, CEO Albert D. Bolles purchased 10,000 shares of the business’s stock in a transaction dated Tuesday, January 19th.
+The shares were purchased at an average price of $10.98 per share, with a total value of $109,800.00.
+Following the acquisition, the chief executive officer now directly owns 36,152 shares in the company, valued at $396,948.96.
 The disclosure for this purchase can be found here.
-Over the last 90 days, insiders have acquired 20,400 shares of company stock worth $224,844.
-Corporate insiders own 11.89% of the company’s stock.
+Insiders have bought a total of 88,515 shares of company stock valued at $902,620 in the last 90 days.
+Insiders own 11.89% of the company’s stock.

-Institutional investors have recently added to or reduced their stakes in the business.
-Citigroup Inc. lifted its position in Landec by 141.8% during the 4th quarter.
-Citigroup Inc. now owns 7,718 shares of the basic materials company’s stock valued at $84,000 after purchasing an additional 4,526 shares during the period.
-Public Employees Retirement System of Ohio raised its position in shares of Landec by 444.0% in the 4th quarter.
-Public Employees Retirement System of Ohio now owns 11,336 shares of the basic materials company’s stock valued at $123,000 after acquiring an additional 9,252 shares during the period.
-Trexquant Investment LP acquired a new stake in shares of Landec in the 4th quarter valued at approximately $142,000.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Citigroup Inc. increased its holdings in shares of Landec by 141.8% during the 4th quarter.
+Citigroup Inc. now owns 7,718 shares of the basic materials company’s stock worth $84,000 after buying an additional 4,526 shares during the last quarter.
+Public Employees Retirement System of Ohio increased its holdings in Landec by 444.0% in the 4th quarter.
+Public Employees Retirement System of Ohio now owns 11,336 shares of the basic materials company’s stock valued at $123,000 after purchasing an additional 9,252 shares during the last quarter.
 Great West Life Assurance Co.
-Can raised its position in shares of Landec by 894.4% in the 3rd quarter.
+Can increased its holdings in Landec by 894.4% in the 3rd quarter.
 Great West Life Assurance Co.
-Can now owns 13,723 shares of the basic materials company’s stock valued at $138,000 after acquiring an additional 12,343 shares during the period.
-Finally, Barclays PLC raised its position in shares of Landec by 24.5% in the 4th quarter.
-Barclays PLC now owns 14,673 shares of the basic materials company’s stock valued at $159,000 after acquiring an additional 2,884 shares during the period.
-Institutional investors own 88.87% of the company’s stock.
+Can now owns 13,723 shares of the basic materials company’s stock valued at $138,000 after purchasing an additional 12,343 shares during the last quarter.
+Trexquant Investment LP acquired a new stake in Landec in the 4th quarter valued at approximately $142,000.
+Finally, Barclays PLC increased its holdings in Landec by 24.5% in the 4th quarter.
+Barclays PLC now owns 14,673 shares of the basic materials company’s stock valued at $159,000 after purchasing an additional 2,884 shares during the last quarter.
+Institutional investors and hedge funds own 88.87% of the company’s stock.

 Landec Corporation, together with its subsidiaries, designs, develops, manufactures, and sells differentiated health and wellness products for food and biomaterials markets.
 It operates through Curation Foods and Lifecore segments.
 The Curation Foods segment engages in processing, marketing, and selling of vegetable-based salads, and fresh-cut and whole vegetable products primarily under the Eat Smart brand, O branded olive oils and wine vinegars, and Yucatan and Cabo Fresh guacamole and avocado food products, as well as various private labels.